Public presentation of the National Strategy for Semiconductors

 Coming into force on September 21, 2023, the European Chips Act aims to strengthen Europe's competitiveness and resilience in the field of semiconductor technologies and applications, contributing to the digital and green transitions and strengthening Europe's technological leadership in this field.

-The conclusions of the "Chips Survey", launched by the European Commission, highlighted that the industry expects demand for semiconductors to double by 2030.
+The findings of the Chips Survey, launched by the European Commission, highlighted that the industry expects demand for semiconductors to double by 2030.
 This reflects the growing importance of semiconductors for European industry and society.
 With the European Chips Act, the European Union will contribute to reducing the shortage of semiconductors and strengthen Europe's technological leadership.
-Overall, the European Union plans to mobilize more than 43 billion euros of public and private investment and will put in place measures to prepare for, anticipate and respond quickly to any future supply chain disruptions, together with Member States and our international partners.
+Overall, the European Union plans to mobilize more than €43 billion in public and private investment and will put in place measures to prepare for, anticipate, and respond quickly to any future supply chain disruptions, together with Member States and our international partners.

 Watch online here.

-The National Strategy for Semiconductors is available here.
+The National Semiconductor Strategy is available here.